-And what I can’t figure out is why all these complainers don’t remember when people complained about THEIR generation!
-Don’t you remember, Gen X managers, when we were the cynical slackers.
-And Boomers, do you not remember how society declared we were going to heck in a handbasket because of all the long-haired hipppie freaks?
+What I can’t figure out is why all these complainers don’t remember when people complained about THEIR generation!
+Don’t you remember, Gen X managers, when we were the cynical slackers?
+And Boomers, do you not remember how society declared we were going to heck in a hand-basket because of all the long-haired hipppie freaks?

 How quickly we forget.

-So let’s resolve to stop the complaining and focus on learning from the Millennials.
+Let’s resolve to stop the complaining and focus on learning from Millennials.
 Be curious.
 Explore their approach to see what can be learned.
-You don’t have to do everything the way they say to do it—they’re not the best generation ever (there is no best generation).
-But they have what every generation has—a perspective that was shaped by their unique time in history.That unique perspective can be really valuable.
+You don’t have to do everything the way they say to do it; they’re not the best generation ever because there is no best generation.
+But they have what every generation has: A perspective shaped by their unique time in history.That perspective can be really valuable.

 For example, they helped Maddie and me identify the four organizational capacities that we wrote about in When Millennials Take Over:

-Millennials had instant access to every piece of information under the sun since they were little.
-They are expecting the senior management team to actually tell people what they do in those weekly meetings.
+CLEAR: Millennials had instant access to every piece of information under the sun since they were young.
+They expect senior management to actually tell people what they do in those weekly meetings.

-Millennials understand hierarchy, but they do expect to have access and influence on higher layers of the hierarchy—just like they had with the adults in their world growing up.
+FLUID: Millennials understand hierarchy, but they do expect to have access and influence on higher layers of the hierarchy, just like they had with the adults in their world growing up.
 If you can learn how to loosen things up inside your structure, you’ll tap into the power that comes with engaging them.

-You know the crazy pace of change we have these days?
-Yeah, Millennials call that “normal”.
-They can model ways that we can create organizations that handle change better.
+FAST: You know the crazy pace of change we have these days?
+Yeah, Millennials call that “normal.”
+They can model ways we can create organizations that handle change better.

 When we shift the conversation away from complaining and towards curiosity and learning, we just might stay ahead of the big changes in leadership and management that are already starting to happen.

-What new processes or systems have you introduced in your association that were inspired by what you saw Millennials doing?
+What new processes or systems have you introduced in your association inspired by what you saw Millennials doing?